bdeckard92/dupUT/01-Class-Content/21-MERN/03-Algorithms/03-caesar-cipher/README.md

        "Hello World";
        ```

-    * Because a every character has been shifted down to the previous character in the alphabet.
+    * Because every character has been shifted down to the previous character in the alphabet.
 This means that you can use a negative offset to reverse a previously encoded string.

     * Given the following string and offset: